Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 ### **User Stories:**
 - **As a data engineer,** I want to store and process all client-provided data under an NDA to protect confidentiality.
 - **As a machine learning developer,** I want to avoid dataset biases that could impact predictions, ensuring fair and transparent results.
-- **As a project manager,** I want to provide documentation explaining the limitations of the model so that stakeholders understand its scope.
+- **As a project manager,** I want to provide a hypothesis explaining the project so that stakeholders understand its scope.

 ---

 ## 📈 **Key Results**
-- The **color model** achieved a **test set accuracy of 97%**, meeting the client's expectations.
+- The **color model** achieved a **test set accuracy exceeding 97%**, meeting the client's expectations.
-- The **grayscale model** reduced runtime by 60% while maintaining the same accuracy, demonstrating a scalable solution.
-- Visual analysis supported the hypothesis, with subtle differences observed between healthy and infected leaves.
+- The **grayscale model** marginally improved accuracy and loss and file size and would be worth exploring further as a scaleable solution for larger datasets.

 ---

 ## 🔧 **Unfixed Bugs**
-1. **Prediction Chart Display Issue**:
+1. **Prediction Confidence Display Issue**:
-   Occasionally, the bar chart displaying prediction probabilities shows both classes, even when the result is definitive.
-This does not impact the accuracy but requires refinement in future iterations.
+   When uploading a healthy leaf for analysis, the result intermittently suggests a 0% confidence of accuracy.
+This does not impact the accuracy which is correct but requires
+   refinement in future iterations.
+I was unable to find a soloution to this bug.

 2. **Scalability for Multi-Class Problems**:
-   While the system performs well for binary classification, future scalability to multi-class problems will require further testing and optimization.
+   While the system performs well for binary classification, future scalability to multi-class problems will require further testing and optimization and the use for example, of softmax.
+I would also evaluate using a confusion matrix for future iterations where datasets are less balanced or contain harder to classify examples.

 ---

 ## 🚀 **Deployment Instructions**